JSH4a/Spam-Email-Classifier/README.md

 ## Description
 A simple Naieve Bayes classifier for identifying spam and non-spam (ham) emails.

+#### Overview of project contents
 The myclassifer.py file contains my solution and the spam classifier.py implements it using the testing and training files.

+#### Features
+- Classifier that can be instantiated and trained to linearly seperate between two classes with an approximate 88.6% accuracy (according to tests on hidden assement data)

+- Used log of probabilities to maintain precision for small probabilities, and to increase performance by allowing for multiplication to be transformed into addition

+- Used laplace smoothing to handle the problem of zero data producing zero probabilities

+#### Background
-This project was developed as a solution for a CM10310 Artificial Intelligence coursework.
+This project was developed as a solution for a CM10310 Artificial Intelligence coursework, and has been my first attempt at using Naieve Bayes.

+One limitation of this was that I was unaware of the hidden test data that would be used and so did not focus on optimising the data set, which may have improved performance.

-The estimated accuracy of the classifier with extra hidden data is 88.6%
+The feedback on this coursework estimated the accuracy with extra hidden data to be around 88.6%.

 ## Installation
-Python 3 is all that is required to run the code and there are no extrenal libraries.
+Python 3 is all that is required to run the code and there are no extrenal libraries used accept numpy which is part of the standard library.

 ## Usage
+Given the accuracy of the classifier and simplistic nature of the test data provided, it is unlikely this project will prove useful as an actual spam email classifer.

-The purpose of this project was to develop a Naieve Bayes Classifier from scratch with no external libraries.
-It may be helpful for understanding a simple usage for Naieve Bayes.
+However, the purpose of this project was to develop a Naieve Bayes Classifier from scratch with no external libraries and as such it may be helpful for understanding a simple implementation of Naieve Bayes.

+For sufficiently simple problems for linear sepeartion, the code may be adapted to be helpful.

 ## Roadmap